The Mental Fitness Toolkit

 Resilience Agenda’s Mental Fitness Toolkit brings together the some of the most useful distinctions, ideas and insights from positive psychology, practical philosophy and behavioural science into one easily accessible place.

 Mental Fitness is the idea that we can be more positive, pro-active, and preventative in how we approach our mental health and wellbeing.
-An easily understood metaphor, Resilience Agenda uses Mental Fitness to make the insights of positive psychology more relevant, engaging and inspiring.
+An easily understood metaphor, Resilience Agenda uses Mental Fitness to make the insights of positive psychology more relevant, engaging and inspiring to a wider variety of people.

 The Five Pillars Of